jrcaldwellui/SecureMsg/README.md

 start client
 type in username then press enter
-type anything then press enter, starts key exchange with server

 start client
 type in username then press enter
-type anything then press enter, starts key exchange with server

 type /c "firstusername" on one client to start session with someone named firstusername
 type /c "secondusername" on other client to confirm session  with someone named secondusername